 - Duration and level of elevated BP, symptoms of CAD, heart failure, cerebrovascular disease, peripheral vascular disease, and renal disease.

-- Symptoms of diabetes mellitus, dyslipidaemia, gout, sexual dysfunction or other co-morbid conditions.
+- Symptoms of diabetes mellitus, dyslipidemia, gout, sexual dysfunction or other co-morbid conditions.

-- Family history of high BP, premature CAD, stroke, dyslipidaemia and diabetes.
+- Family history of high BP, premature CAD, stroke, dyslipidemia, and diabetes.

 - Symptoms suggesting secondary causes of hypertension.

 - Smoking or tobacco use, physical activity, dietary assessment including intake of sodium, alcohol, saturated fat and caffeine.

 - Use of all prescribed and over-the-counter medications which may raise BP or interfere with the effectiveness of antihypertensive drugs.

 - History of oral contraceptive use and hypertension during pregnancy.

 - History of previous antihypertensive therapy, including adverse effects, experienced.